FIFA 19: Story

-Kim and the USA team reach the final of the 2019 FIFA Woman's World Cup where they face up against their national rivals, Canada, led by Melanie Trembley.
+Kim and the USA team reach the final of the 2019 FIFA Women's World Cup where they face up against their national rivals, Canada, led by Melanie Trembley.
 If USA win the final, Kim celebrates and is later implied to have signed a professional deal with a club.
 If the team loses the final Kim returns to college to finish her studies, but still hopes to go pro one day.
 In the 2019 Champions League Final at the Wanda Metropolitano in Madrid, Real Madrid face Danny's (Alex's former) Premier League side.
 Regardless of who wins the final, the losing character takes their defeat graciously as the other celebrates being crowned the best club team in Europe.
 Both Danny and Alex reconcile after the final, along with Li-Li and Toro (who was apologized earlier; if Alex was hostile, Toro leaves the pitch).
 The game ends with Jim telling Alex that he has never been prouder of him and that when he retires, he will be the greatest Hunter of all time, drawing Alex Hunter's journey to an end.
 The ending of Danny Williams story mode has either him congratulating Terry or being confronted for his loss.